BZoennchen/supercollider-book/chapters/sounddesign/filters/filters.md

 to print a list of all filters to the post window.

-In summary, filters and substractive synthesis are inseperable.
+In summary, filters and subtractive synthesis are inseparable.

 + We can use static filters to emphasize specific frequencies.
 + We can use static filters to create formants in a sound and imitate the characteristics of the human voice or traditional acoustic instruments.
 + A [resonance filter](sec-resonance) with a moderate *resonance bandwidth* with a cutoff frequency that tracks the pitch can create a characteristic quality that remains tonally consistent as we play the keyboard.
-+ For some *resonance filters*, if we decrease the *resonance bandwidth*, we enter an area where the filter is at the brick of self-oscillation.
++ For some *resonance filters*, if we decrease the *resonance bandwidth*, we enter an area where the filter is at the brink of self-oscillation.
 This creates a distinctive distortion that can be a perfect starting point.
 + If we decrease the *resonance bandwidth* even further, the filter will become a sine wave generator in its own right.
 In theory, no input signal is passed at this point, but few filters altogether remove all the signal, and the result is a tortured sound that has extensive uses in modern music.

 In analog synthesis, filters are the defining element of a synthesizer.